datenstrom/yellow/STYLEGUIDE.md

   `Acknowledgements` - optional
   `Developer`, `Designer`, `Translator`
 * Give multiple examples for users to copy/paste, if unsure add more examples.
-* Don't use the words "easy, fast, user-friendly, flexible", anyone can claim that.
+* Don't use the words "easy, fast, flexible, user-friendly", anyone can claim that.

 A few more tips for developers.
 It's best to have a look at the code of some extensions in your `system/workers` folder.
 Make yourself familiar with our coding style as well, for example with file `system/workers/core.php`.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 The style is not that important, but that we all use the same one.